jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ds.md

 ### Deployment over the Windows network

-A Spotlight on SQL Server deployment consists of many components that may be spread over a wide network.
+A Spotlight Enterprise deployment consists of many components that may be spread over a wide network.
 Spotlight's ability to function, to collect and display data, may depend on account permissions granted over the network and specific open network ports.

 ### Spotlight services requiring Internet access